hubsukalp/hubsukalp/README.md

 I'm a developer and student from India, passionate about solving problems with code.

-- 🔭 I’m currently working on a Lung Cancer Detection Project.
+- 🔭 I’m currently working on a Lung Cancer Detection Project and learning about Generative AI Technology.

 - ## My Tech Skills